Shed: Metal

 Metal sheds are made from thin sheet metal sheathing (galvanised steel, aluminium, or corrugated iron) attached to a metal frame.
-Metal sheds are a good choice when long-term strength and resistance to fire, rot, or termites are desired.
-However, metal sheds may rust over time, particularly if they are constructed from steel that is not galvanised.
-Be aware that concrete is highly corrosive so care needs to be taken when assembling your shed to avoid contact with the outside panels.
+Metal sheds are more resilient against termites, weathering, and fire compared to other types of sheds.
+However, metal sheds may rust over time, particularly if they are constructed from non-galvanized steel.
+Due the fact concrete is highly corrosive, the sheets of most metal sheds are designed to avoid contact with concrete surfaces.

 As well, some types of metal sheds that have thin walls are easily dented, which may make some types of thin metal sheds a poor choice for vandal-prone areas or for high-traffic activities such as small businesses.
 In cold climates, metal sheds with thin walls need to have snow and ice cleared from the roof, because the thin metal may be damaged by a heavy accumulation.
 Since thin metal sheds weigh much less than wood or PVC plastic sheds, thin metal sheds are more at risk of being damaged by heavy winds.
 To prevent wind damage, thin metal sheds should be attached to a concrete foundation with screws.
 In countries where the climate is generally mild, such as Australia, very large metal sheds are used for many types of industry.
 Corrugated metal sheds may be better able to withstand wind and snow loads, as the corrugated shape makes the metal stronger than flat tin.